airi314/protagonist_tagger/README.md

     + testing sets (see *data/testing_sets/test/*)
     + gold standards annotations of tag PERSON (see *data/testing_sets/test_person_gold_standard_corrected/*)
     + gold standards annotations of full names of literary characters (see *data/testing_sets/test_names_gold_standard_corrected/*)
-    + fine-tuned NER model from Flair library to be reused or fine-tuned further (see *data/results/ner_model/*)
 3. **ProtagonistTagger** tool itself with several scripts that make it easy to reuse.
+    + Python scripts for annotating text with different annotation layers (see *tool/scripts/* and section below)
+    + bash script for evaluating different NER and CR models and reproducing results from the thesis (see *tool/evaluation/*)

 ## How to use the protagonistTagger

 In order to make the tool easy to use, there are several scripts offering most important functionalities.
 The scripts are located in *protagonist_tagger/tool/scripts* and they can be simply launched from terminal with a set of necessary arguments.
 The following scripts are available:
-+ *annotate_ner.py* - given NER model, novels texts (either full or only some extracted sentences), it annotates the given text set with general tag PERSON using given NER model;
++ *annotate_ner.py* - given NER model, novels texts (either full or only some extracted sentences), it annotates the given text with general tag PERSON using given NER model;
 + *annotate_protagonist.py* - given list of literary characters, NER model, novels texts (either full or only some extracted sentences), precision (for approximate string matching) and set of rules, it annotates the given text with names of literary characters from the list
 + *annotate_coreference.py* - given list of literary characters, CR model, novels texts (either full or only some extracted sentences), it detects clusters of mentions in the given text
-+ *merge_coreference.py* - given results of NER, EL and CR steps, it combines them and returns text annotated with mentions of protagonists in all forms (proper nouns, pronouns and nominals)
++ *merge_ner_coreference.py* - given results of NER, EL and CR steps, it combines them and returns text annotated with mentions of protagonists in all forms (proper nouns, pronouns and nominals)
-+ *compute_metrics.py* - given predictions generated by the model and a gold standard, it computes metrics
++ *compute_metrics.py* - given predictions generated by the model and gold-standard, it computes metrics
++ *prepare_training_data.py* -- given training data and some model parameters, it fine-tuned *ner-large* model.
+Using default values allowst allows reproducing results.

-Detailed information about input arguments and functionalities implemented in each script can be found in comments in corresponding python files.
+Detailed information about input arguments and functionalities implemented in each script can be found in comments in corresponding Python files.